 - In Arrow, while the majority of the time Team Arrow is a well polished and disciplined team, Season 5 introduces the Team Arrow Recruits, who are much more of a Rag Tag Bunch Of Misfits than their predecessors and make things very difficult for Oliver.

 - Kaamelott: Most of the comedy comes from King Arthur trying his best to keep his knights on the quest for the Holy Grail and defend Britain from invaders.
 Unfortunately, he's Surrounded by Idiots above (the gods never give him a clear and precise definition of what the Grail is or even looks like, the Lady of the Lake keeps sending him on quests for useless junk), below (the peasants revolt every other week or take Sitcom Arch-Nemesis to livestock-poisoning levels), and at his level (the knights all have their own idea of what actually constitutes chivalrous behavior, and those who're actually competent in combat can be counted on one hand that's been in an industrial accident).
+There's no wonder he renounces the throne at the end of his arc in the series and initially refuses to come back in Kaamelott: Premier Volet.

 Arthur: Lord, I shall devote myself entirely to the noble quest with which You have honored me.
 But with the team of dumbasses I'm stuck with, we're not out of the brambles yet.